 Doc: When this baby hits 88 miles per hour, you're gonna see some serious shit.

-In Hocus Pocus Max tells his mother that his day at school "sucked".
+Max tells his mother that his day at school "sucked".
 He is then told to mind his language.
+Well, the word originally was vulgar.
+(It referred to fellatio - and in fact still does, although the milder meaning is now more common.)

 In Johnny Dangerously, Roman Moronie mangles all his cursing, resulting in words like "bastige" and "farging iceholes."
 In one scene, he says, "Thees ees fargin war!"
 Cue the Spinning Paper, the headline of which reads, "Fargin War."